 In my coaching practice, I am most likely to have clients who want to:

 - Lower stress and busyness while increasing productivity;

 - Experience more love, money, fun, and harmony;

 - Discover their strengths and use those strengths in work they love;

-- Navigating transitions in work or personal lives;
+- Navigate transitions in work or personal lives;

 - Find a new job or career;

-- Faculty specific goals such as improving teaching, increasing scholarly productivity, and developing meaningful service;
+- Improve on faculty specific goals such as teaching, scholarly productivity, and meaningful service.